aqeisi/Nessus-Policy-Compliance-CSV-Parser/Readme.md

 ## Usage

+1. Sort the CSV file by Description and save it
+2. Run the script

 ```python3 parse-nessus.py -f <full path to CSV file>```

 This will create a word document called "demo.docx" which will hold all the information you need.